Shein and Forever 21 team up in hopes of expanding reach of both fast-fashion retailers – KION546

 The Wall Street Journal first reported the deal between Shein and Sparc Thursday.

 Sparc is a joint venture that includes brand development company Authentic Brands Group and mall operator Simon Property Group.
-Beyond the Los Angeles-based Forever 21 — which was bought out of bankruptcy just three years ago — Sparc also manufactures and distributes apparel for brands like Aéropostale, Eddie Bauer and Reebook.
+Beyond the U.S.-based Forever 21 — which was bought out of bankruptcy just three years ago — Sparc also makes and distributes apparel for brands like Aéropostale, Eddie Bauer and Reebook.

+Shein, meanwhile, has had a meteoric rise in the U.S. by offering low-cost apparel and items.
+Its primary audience is younger women, which it caters to on social media through partnerships with online influencers and celebrities.

+Neil Saunders, managing director of GlobalData Retail, says that the new partnership “makes sense for both parties” — noting that Forever 21, which still struggles some in the fast-fashion world, could see fast growth on Shein’s sizeable online platform and that Shein “will also hope that the addition of a well-known American name will help to lessen focus on its manufacturing practices, which have come under scrutiny.”

-Shein has faced strong criticism around the environmental impact of its fast fashion production, as well as allegations of copyright infringement and forced labor.
+Shein and Forever 21 have both faced strong criticism around the environmental impact of their fast fashion production and allegations of unethical labor practices.
+Earlier this year, Shein was notably accused of copyright infringement.
+There’s also been ongoing concerns among some lawmakers and advocacy groups about its supply chains.

 In May, a bipartisan group of two dozen lawmakers asked the Securities and Exchange Commission to put the brakes on an initial public offering by Shein until it verified that it does not use forced labor from the country’s predominantly Muslim Uyghur population.
-A June Congressional report also unloaded a blistering critique of Shein and another Chinese fashion retailer, Temu.
+A June Congressional report also unloaded a blistering critique of Shein and another Chinese fashion retailer, Temu — which sued Shein last month, accusing its rival of violating U.S. antitrust law by preventing garment makers from working with it.

-The report is part of an ongoing Congressional investigation into products offered to American consumers that could be made with forced labor in China.
-As part of the probe, the committee sent letters in early May to brands Nike and Adidas, as well as Shein and Temu asking for information about their compliance with the anti-forced labor law.
+Lawmakers have also been trying to crack down on a century-old trade rule — known as de minimis — that benefits both Shein and Temu.
+Under the provision, imported packages valued under $800 receive tax exemptions and less oversight from U.S. customs.